Global Mobility says in talks to sell Dutch Leaseplan

+* Shares down 2 pct, at bottom of German blue-chips (Adds share price, analyst comment, further details)

-AMSTERDAM Global Mobility Holding said on Tuesday it is in talks with a group of investors to sell its Dutch car leasing unit LeasePlan [LEASP.UL].
+AMSTERDAM, March 31 Global Mobility Holding said on Tuesday it is in talks with a group of investors to sell its Dutch car leasing unit LeasePlan.

 The investors, who were not named, plan to finance the acquisition with an equity investment of at least 40 percent, cash-debt facilities of 1.55 billion euros ($1.67 billion) and "an additional source of funding that is currently under discussion," Leaseplan said in a statement.

 "LeasePlan confirms that it has been informed that the discussions are still underway," it added.
-"LeasePlan emphasizes that these discussions may or may not result in an agreement."
+"LeasePlan emphasises that these discussions may or may not result in an agreement."

 A spokeswoman for the company declined to provide additional details.